Overview of Physics

 scene.addChild(obj);

 Once the physics system is started, the engine immediately responds to the object's gravity based on its mass.
-Therefore, we will see the cube falling from the air.
-Since we have set up collider components, the collision is detected when the cube and ground collider shapes intersect.
-In the example, we can see the realistic collision effect when the cube hits the ground.
+We will see the cube falling from the air, and the realistic collision effect when the cube hits the ground.
+More examples refer to Physics.